-Some of the games have specific prizes.
+Some games have specific prizes.

-Of course, even if you follow these points I can't guarantee that your charity party will be a hit, but you have a better chance of success if you do.
+Even if you follow these points I can't guarantee that your charity party will be a hit, but you have a better chance of success if you do.

-The Auction is a modern day murder mystery party for up to 40 guests.
+The Auction is a modern-day murder mystery party for up to 40 guests.

-Death in Them Thar Hills is caters for over 100 guests.
+Death in Them Thar Hills caters for over 100 guests.
 Click here to learn more about Death in Them Thar Hills and other Mysteries-on-the-Net games.